I think I want to be an AMP mentor. How do I apply?

 How does AMP work?

-AMP pairs autistic youth, ages 14 – 18, with autistic adult mentors (age 21 or older) who meet online once a week from October to May, offering opportunities for participants to build meaningful connections with one another.
+AMP pairs autistic youth, ages 14 – 22, with autistic adult mentors (age 18+ and at least 3 years older than their mentee) who meet online once a week from October to May, offering opportunities for participants to build meaningful connections with one another.

 What do mentors do?

-Each mentor provides support for an autistic teen by meeting with them online once a week to hang out and talk, play games, and connect.
+Each mentor provides support for an autistic teen or young adult (at least 3 years younger than they are) by meeting with them online once a week to hang out and talk, play games, and connect.

 What does a virtual mentorship session look like and what happens during the session?